microwave-on-a-fridge/Guilty-Gear-Strive-Optimiser/README.md

 For those of you who wanna get into GGST but have absolutely garbage computers.

-Run either optimiseBad.bat or optimseDecent.bat depending on how bad you want/need the graphics to be.
-These scripts assume that GGST is installed in the C:\ drive, and will not work if it isn't (sorry).
+Run either optimiseWindows.bat if you're on Windows, or optimiseLinux.sh if you're on Linux.
+The scripts should guide you through installation.
+Please let me know if you encounter any issues.

 For best results make sure you also change these in-game settings: